Pediatric Heart Care: Quality and Outcomes

 Doernbecher voluntarily and publicly reports congenital heart surgery statistics to the Society of Thoracic Surgeons.
 The STS is the recognized leader in efforts to improve outcomes for surgeries for congenital heart disease.

 Survival rates reflect patients who survived at least 30 days after surgery and who were discharged from the hospital.
-Please note that every case is different and that statistics cannot predict the outcome for any particular child.
-Some categories have only a few cases per hospital, which can significantly skew the survival rate.
+Please note that every case is different.
+Statistics can't predict the outcome for any one child.
+Some categories have only a few cases per hospital, which can skew the survival rate.

-If you have questions or concerns about your child’s unique condition, the heart care team at Doernbecher would be happy to talk with you.
+If you have questions or concerns about your child’s unique condition, the heart care team at Doernbecher is happy to talk with you.
 Families can call us at 503-346-0640.
 Referring providers can reach us at 503-346-0644.

 For families